Tomic-Riedel/Flutter-Roadmap/README.md

 Before we really get started, we need to understand the programming language we are programming in.
 That's why we're going to take a look at the syntax of Dart.

-As already mentioned 2x, Dart has a great documentation, so there is a Language Tour in the Docs.
+As already mentioned 2x, Dart has an excellent documentation, so there is a Language Tour in the Docs.
 This is very long, I know that, but if you have read and understood this article, then you can definitely say that you understand the Dart syntax and can already code in Dart.

 **Dart - Dart Language Tour:** [https://dart.dev/guides/language/language-tour](https://dart.dev/guides/language/language-tour)

-We know it sounds like a boring task to you, but without taking away your motivation: If you want to master Flutter & Dart properly, then you need to read through this article and many more.
+We know it sounds like a boring task to you, but without taking away your motivation: If you want to master Flutter & Dart properly, you need to read this article and many more.
 So, consider this the first step to great success!

+But there is also an easier way to learn Dart.
+You can take the free course by Rivaan Ranawat, which teaches you everything about Dart.
+You will be able to skip all the following Dart sections if you finish this 8-hour course:
+**Rivaan Ranawat - Dart Programming Tutorial For Absolute Beginners | Master Dart In 8 Hours | Flutter Tutorial Pt 1:** [https://www.youtube.com/watch?v=Fqcsow_7go4&t=559s](https://www.youtube.com/watch?v=Fqcsow_7go4&t=559s)

 ## Effective Dart

-Okay, now it's going to get really hard, but we promise you, once you get through this step, there's a little bit easier stuff to come.
+Okay, now it will get really hard, but we promise you, once you get through this step, there's a little bit easier stuff to come (As already mentioned above, you can also take the 8-hour course by Rivaan Ranawat.
+**Rivaan Ranawat - Dart Programming Tutorial For Absolute Beginners | Master Dart In 8 Hours | Flutter Tutorial Pt 1:** [https://www.youtube.com/watch?v=Fqcsow_7go4&t=559s](https://www.youtube.com/watch?v=Fqcsow_7go4&t=559s)

-We want to understand darts really well, because after this course you should really be able to create your dream apps.
+We want to understand darts really well because after this course you should really be able to create your dream apps.
 That's why I have to torture you with 4 more articles now, unfortunately.

 To read the 4 more articles properly, here's how you should read these 4 guides (a very short article: